Karthik1302-web/online-retail-sales-analysis/README.md

 Recommendation:

-  - Optimize pricing strategies for high-volume products
+  - Optimize pricing strategies for high-volume products.

+5. Revenue Refund and Revenue Refund

+Insight:
+UK contributes ~90% of revenue but has the highest refund rate (13.46%), indicating concentration risk.

+Recommendation:

+  - Prioritize refund reduction initiatives in the UK market

+  - Focus on Quality of product to reduce the return rate.

 ## Dataset Source
 **Online Retail II Dataset (UCI / Kaggle)**